jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (a) the period of notice, being a period that is—
-    (i) no less than 14 days in the case of an essential service described in Part A of Schedule 1; and (ii) no less than 3 days in the case of an essential service described in Part B of Schedule 1; and (b) the nature of the proposed strike, including whether or not the proposed action will be continuous; and (c) the place or places where the proposed strike will occur; and (d) the date and time on which the strike will begin; and (e) the date and time on which, or an event on the occurrence of which, the strike will end.
+    (i) no less than 14 days in the case of an essential service described in Part A of Schedule 1; and (ii) no less than 3 days in the case of an essential service described in Part B of Schedule 1; and (b) the nature of the proposed strike, including— (i) whether or not the proposed action will be continuous; and (ii) whether or not the employees will continue to perform some work for their employer while undertaking the proposed action; and
+  (c) the place or places where the proposed strike will occur; and (d) the date and time on which the strike will begin; and (e) the date and time on which, or an event on the occurrence of which, the strike will end.